-The Research Foundation Education Assistance Program (REAP) is a tuition reimbursement program for CUNY courses leading to an undergraduate or graduate degree from The City University of New York.
+The Research Foundation Education Assistance Program (REAP) is a tuition reimbursement program for CUNY courses leading to an undergraduate or graduate degree from The City University of New York, and for non-matriculated and continuing education courses that are jobrelated.
 In order to be eligible, an employee must be in one of the following categories of employment for one (1) continuous year (with no break in service of more than thirty (30) days), and must be employed in such eligible category on the first day of classes through the last day of scheduled examinations without a break in service:

-- Full-time employee;

-- Part-time A employee;
+- Full-time employee; - Part-time A employee:

-- Part-time employee with concurrent part-time appointments whose cumulative hours equal at least 20 hours per week (parttime A equivalent).
+Part-time employee with concurrent part-time appointments whose cumulative hours equal at least 20 hours per week (part-time A equivalent).

-Reimbursement is available for a maximum of two (2) courses per academic year for full time and full-time equivalent employees, and a maximum of one (1) course per academic year for part-time A or part-time A equivalent employees.
+Reimbursement is available for a maximum of two (2) courses per academic year for fulltime and full-time equivalent employees, and a maximum of one (1) course per academic year for part-time A or part-time A equivalent employees.
 Reimbursement is for tuition (not for fees, books, etc.) and for out-of-pocket tuition costs not reimbursed from other sources, e.g., financial aid.